Goldinteractive/gold-features/README.md

 ### Start Docs Server And Watch For Changes
-`yarn docs:serve` -- starts the dev server on port 8080 `yarn docs:watch` -- watches for project changes and updates the docs (won't build the project though)
+`yarn docs:serve` -- starts the dev server on port 8080

+> The port is fixed because `cypress.json` does require the baseUrl.

 #### Start Watch Mode on specific project
-`yarn watch xyz` - enables watch mode for specific project `yarn test:interactive` - launches Cypress Test Runner
+`yarn watch xyz` - enables watch mode for specific project and automatically updates the docs.
+`yarn test:interactive` - launches Cypress Test Runner

 Do your changes and check them using the docs page and Cypress.

+#### Start Docs Watch Mode

+If you do not want to update a specific project and only want to update docs, there is no need to start a specific project in watch mode.

+`yarn docs:watch` -- watches for project changes and updates the docs (won't build the project though)

 ### Commit changes